-Today I share my mother-in-law’s famous apple olive oil cake recipe.
-This is one of my all-time favorite afternoon snacks.
+Today I share my mother-in-law's famous apple olive oil cake recipe.
+This is one of my all-time favorite afternoon snacks and a delicious example of a Spanish cake.
 The moist, delicate olive oil cake and tart apple flavor make the perfect combination.

 The first time I tried this delicious Spanish apple olive oil cake was when I was feeling quite sick.
 It was many years ago and I had a bad case of the flu.
 I barely knew my mother-in-law at the time (my husband and I had just started dating), but since he had to work long days I went to stay with my in-laws and Antonia nursed me back to health!

 One of the first things I could eat was this apple olive oil cake.
 It was actually brought over by my mother-in-law's best friend-- but since then we've made the recipe our own!

 The best thing about this apple olive oil cake recipe is how simple and quick it is to make.
 Most likely you already have the ingredients on hand.

 Olive Oil: In any Spanish olive oil cake the quality of the olive oil makes a huge difference.
 I'd recommend using a good quality extra virgin olive oil for this recipe.
 The more delicious the olive oil, the more delicious the cake!

 Choose a fruity and nutty olive oil rather than something grassy and spicy.
 This will achieve a moist apple cake that will have everyone going back for seconds!

 Read more: All About Extra Virgin Olive Oil

 Apples: I always use green apples when I bake because I think their tartness plays nicely with anything sweet.
 But feel free to use the apple of your choice.

 Sugar/Sweetener: You can sweeten this cake with sugar or with a mix of sugar and honey.
 You could also substitute some brown sugar or molasses, and reduce the sugar by ⅓ if you don't like your cakes too sweet.